 Soft tissue sarcomas occur with greater frequency in patients with the following inherited syndromes:[3,4,5]

-Soft tissue sarcomas may be heterogeneous, so adequate tissue should be obtained via either core-needle or incisional biopsy for microscopic examination to determine histologic type and tumor grade.
+Soft tissue sarcomas may be heterogeneous, with more than 100 different entities described in the World Health Organization 2013 classification.
+Adequate tissue should be obtained via either core-needle or incisional biopsy for microscopic examination, with a careful review by a pathologist who is experienced in diagnosing sarcomas.
 Careful planning of the initial biopsy is important to avoid compromising subsequent curative resection.
-Since the selection of treatment is determined by the grade of the tumor, it is essential to have a careful review of the biopsy tissue by a pathologist who is experienced in diagnosing sarcomas.
 Complete staging and treatment planning by a multidisciplinary team of cancer specialists is required to determine the optimal treatment for patients with this disease.

 There is evidence that at least some favorable clinical outcomes may be associated with referral to a specialized sarcoma treatment center.
 In a population-based consecutive series of 375 soft tissue sarcoma patients in Sweden, local recurrence rates of resected tumors were higher in patients who were not referred to the specialized center: in 35 of 78 (45%) patients not referred; in 24 of 102 (24%) patients referred after initial surgery or incisional biopsy; and in 36 of 195 (18%) patients referred before any surgical procedure (P = .0001 for the difference between those never referred vs. those referred before any surgical procedure).[Level of evidence: 3iDii] However, there were no statistically significant differences in death from sarcoma between the groups of patients.